AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.getCompartmentVolumes([index])
+   :module: RoadRunner

-   Returns a vector of compartment volumes.
+   Return a vector of compartment volumes.
 The order of volumes is given by the order of Ids returned by getCompartmentIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to return.